mitramagh/mitramagh/README.md

 🔭 I'm currently a Software Developer with expertise in Python, Java, C# and JavaScript, and a passion for cloud technologies like AWS.

-🌱 I'm an alumna of Ada Developers Academy and Georgia Institute of Technology, where I honed my skills in software engineering and problem solving and critical thinking.
+🌱 I'm an alumna of Ada Developers Academy and Georgia Institute of Technology, where I honed my skills in software engineering, problem solving and critical thinking.

 👯 I love collaborating on innovative projects.
 Check out my work on the “Small Wins” app and my VR building tour project!